openmainframeproject/cobol-programming-course/COBOL Programming Course #1 - Getting Started/COBOL Programming Course #1 - Getting Started.md

         10  ELEMENT2  PIC 9(2).
 ```

 In the example above, TABLE-NAME is the name of the group item.
-The table also contain a subordinate item called SUBORDINATE-NAME which we are repeating n times.
-Each of the SUBORDINATE-ITEM have 2 elementary items, ELEMENT1 and ELEMENT2.
+The table also contains a subordinate item called SUBORDINATE-NAME which we are repeating n times.
+Each SUBORDINATE-ITEM has 2 elementary items, ELEMENT1 and ELEMENT2.
 In this case, we called SUBORDINATE-NAME as the table element definition (since it includes the OCCURS clause).
 Note that the OCCURS clause cannot be used in a level-01 description.

 Alternatively, we can also make simpler tables: